maestrano/maestrano-rails/README.md

 end
 ```

+## API
+The maestrano-rails gem also provides bindings to its REST API allowing you to access, create, update or delete various entities under your account (e.g: billing).

+Your can read the API documentation directly on the [maestrano gem project page](https://github.com/maestrano/maestrano-ruby#api).

 ## Support
 This README is still in the process of being written and improved.
 As such it might not cover some of the questions you might have.